wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/media-services/media-services-fmp4-live-ingest-overview.md

 To solve this problem, Windows Azure Media Services supports live ingestion of redundant audio tracks.
 The idea is that the same audio track can be sent multiple times in different streams.
 While the service will only register the audio track once in the client manifest, it is able to use redundant audio tracks as backups for retrieving audio fragments if the primary audio track is having issues.
 In order to ingest redundant audio tracks, the encoder needs to:

 1. Create the same audio track in multiple Fragment MP4 bit-streams.
 The redundant audio tracks MUST be semantically equivalent with exactly the same fragment timestamps and interchangeable at header and fragment level.
-2. Ensure that the “audio” entry in the Live Server Manifest (Section 6 in [1]) be the same for all redundant audio tracks.
+2. Ensure that the "audio" entry in the Live Server Manifest (Section 6 in [1]) be the same for all redundant audio tracks.

 Below is a recommended implementation for redundant audio tracks: